bradfrost/atomic-design/chapter-4.md

 Establishing and maintaining successful interface design systems is an organization-wide effort, and this chapter will discuss how to overcome human beings' many quirks to make them happen.

+### When to establish a design system
+So when's the best time to establish an interface design system?
+Short answer: *now*.

+Design systems and their accompanying pattern libraries are often created in conjunction with a new design or redesign project, replatforming effort, or other initiative.
+Piggybacking off another project is a great way to sneak a pattern library into your organization.

+That being said, creating a design system and pattern library doesn't necessarily need to coincide with another project.
+If you can convince your clients and stakeholders to pony up the cash and resources for a dedicated design system project, then good on you!

+How exactly do you sell a design system to your clients, bosses, colleagues, and stakeholders?
+Put on your business hat, because we're going to tackle that in the next section!

 ## Pitching patterns
 Introducing a new way of doing things is no easy task as it requires changing people's existing mentalities and behaviors.
 Getting stakeholders and clients on board with establishing a design system involves constant education, as well as a bit of marketing savvy.